 Z5.4 Assessment of Administrative Penalties.

-Failure to submit documentation demonstrating compliance with the standard scheduled reporting date specified in a NOVC will result in Penalty Enforcement with assessed the issuance of a NOVI and the assessment of administrative penalties.
+Failure to submit documentation demonstrating compliance with the standard by the scheduled reporting date specified in a NOVC will result in Penalty Enforcement with assessed the issuance of a NOVI and the assessment of administrative penalties.
 Penalties will be assessed after the based on the buildings’ scheduled compliance deadline and based on the following:

-For building owners subject to a NOVI who respond by timely submitting a mitigation plan, daily fines are penalties will be assessed from the scheduled compliance date to the date of Approval of Compliance or Conditional Compliance and areThe penalty will be assessed at an amount not to exceed 30% of five thousand dollars plus a daily amount equal to $0.20 per gross square foot of floor area per year.
+For building owners subject to a NOVI who respond by timely submitting a mitigation plan, daily fines are penalties will be assessed from the scheduled compliance date to the date of Approval of Compliance or Conditional Compliance and are.
+The penalty will be assessed at an amount not to exceed 30% of five thousand dollars plus a daily amount equal to $0.20 per gross square foot of floor area per year.

 For building owners subject to a NOVI who have not timely responded, penalties will be assessed at an amount not to exceed five thousand dollars plus one dollar per gross square foot of floor area per year.
 Failure to respond to Notice of Penalty Enforcement within sixty (60) calendar days will result in maximum penalty enforcement equal to five thousand dollars plus one dollar per gross square foot of floor area per year.
 When paid within one hundred and eighty days (180) the maximum penalty shall not exceed fines assessed over one year.